t3rabyt3-zz/TIDoS-Framework/README.md

 tidos
 ```
 ### Using TIDoS-Framework :-
 You can enter <b>help</b> in TIDoS's target prompt for keyword usages.
+Also you can refer to the

 Example - "revdns" for 'Reverse DNS LookUP if the website'.
           "geoip" for 'geoIP LookUp of the website'.